Ixrec/OuterWildsArchipelagoRandomizer/README.md

 	- random Dark Bramble layout
 	- random ghost matter patches

-- Change signalscope logic so each frequency item is required to scan signals in that frequency, as many players seem to expect.
+~~- Change signalscope logic so each frequency item is required to scan signals in that frequency, as many players seem to expect.~~

 ### 0.3.x Goals/Priorities